Steve6699/alx-low_level_programming/0x15-file_io/README.md

-here we solve all task of project file io
+here we solve tasks of project file io